Skip to content

 Point Threshold and Draw Odds

-Let’s get the hard truth out of the way: Unit 61 is a serious point commitment.
+Let’s get the hard truth out of the way: drawing this tag takes serious point investment.
 Here’s where the numbers stand for the first rifle season bull tag, which is the premier hunt.

 Nonresidents looking at the first rifle tag should plan on 20-25 years of points.
 That’s $50-100 per year in application fees, so your “free” draw tag actually costs $1,000-2,500 in accumulated preference points.
 Factor that into your hunt budget — our draw odds engine can model your exact timeline.

-The archery season is the backdoor play.
-Unit 61 archery tags have been OTC or low-draw in recent years.
-You won’t get the same rut-peak timing as first rifle, but September bulls are still vocal, and you’ll face dramatically less pressure.
-If you can shoot a bow, this is worth serious consideration.
+Archery is the backdoor play here.
+Tags have been OTC or low-draw in recent years, so you skip the point grind entirely.
+You won’t hit the same rut-peak timing as first rifle, but September bulls are still vocal, and pressure drops off dramatically.
+If you can shoot a bow, this deserves serious thought.

 Why Hunters Wait 20 Years for This Tag

-The short answer is bull quality.
-Unit 61’s limited tag allocation, combined with the Gunnison Basin’s cold winters and productive summer range, grows bulls that most Colorado OTC units simply can’t match.
+Bull quality — that’s the short answer.
+Limited tag numbers, combined with the Gunnison Basin’s cold winters and productive summer range, grow bulls that most Colorado OTC units simply can’t match.

 Average bull quality by season:

-These aren’t guaranteed numbers — they’re informed estimates based on CPW harvest reports and local outfitter data.
-The first rifle season consistently produces the highest average because bulls are still in their pre-rut and early-rut patterns, moving predictably between feed and bedding areas.
-You’ve also got snow pushing elk off the highest ridges, concentrating animals in huntable elevation bands.
+These aren’t guaranteed numbers — they’re informed estimates from CPW harvest reports and local outfitter data.
+That said, first rifle season consistently produces the highest average: bulls are still locked into pre-rut and early-rut patterns, moving predictably between feed and bedding areas.
+Add early snowfall pushing animals off the highest ridges, and elk concentrate in huntable elevation bands right when you’re out there.

 Success rates hover between 40-55% across rifle seasons, which is exceptional for Colorado elk hunting.
 Compare that to the 10-15% you’ll see on OTC archery tags statewide — this unit is a different animal.
 For the full picture on Colorado elk hunting options, our complete Colorado guide breaks down every season and region.